 By Kes Jecius, RedSeal Senior Consulting Engineer

 The Center for Internet Security’s (CIS) ninth control for implementing a cybersecurity program is for your organization to manage the ports, protocols, and services on a networked device that are exposed and vulnerable to exploitation.
-The intent of the control is for your organization to understand and manage the “attack surface” of its computing assets.
+The intent of the control is for your organization to understand, reduce and manage the “attack surface” of its computing assets.

 Attack surface can be defined in two dimensions, the network dimension and the server configuration.
 The network dimension is about attack vectors, or how an attacker can gain access to a device.
 We assume that attackers come from an untrusted part of the network, such as the Internet.
 You reduce attack vectors by limiting which devices/servers are accessible from these untrusted network spaces.
 This is typically done by implementing firewalls within the network infrastructure.

 The next attack surface dimension is the ports/protocols/services that are enabled and accessible on the server itself.
 To reduce your attack surface, start by understanding what ports/protocols/services are required for an application to run on the network.
 Any that aren’t required should be disabled on the server.
 For instance, on a public-facing web server only ports 80 (http) and 443 (https) need to be enabled to view web content.
 Next, pair this basic understanding with an active vulnerability management program.
 Attackers continue to develop exploits for these commonly used ports.
 You’ll want to remediate these potential vulnerabilities in a timely fashion to reduce the risk of compromise.

 Beyond your external attack surface, however, there is an additional dimension.
 Many current system exploits come from within your own internal network.
 Hackers regularly use phishing emails and false web links to entice people to click on something that will install some type of malware.
 This creates a new attack vector to critical assets as an attacker gains a toehold within your trusted internal network.